 This famous road in London was built in the 1720s and became a sensation in the 18th century for socialisation.
 This is the place to go if you are planning on shopping as it’s lined with every high street shop imaginable, along with the luxury department store Selfridges.

-I used to work in Selfridges as a weekend sales assistant when I was at University.
-I learnt a lot about the store, and I think they do the most creative window displays among the luxury department stores in the city.
+I used to work at Selfridges as a weekend sales assistant when I was at University.
+I learned a lot about the store, and I think they do the most creative window displays among the luxury department stores in the city.
 Yes, impressive window displays are a thang!

-Bond Street is one of the main streets in London for shopping.
+Bond Street is one of the main streets in London for shopping, and you should make sure to see each end (Old Bond Street and New Bond Street).
 It’s also one of the most expensive real estate areas in Europe, and it is greatly sought after.

 In the city, Harley Street is known as the cosmetic street in London due to the street being lined with many medical practitioners and cosmetics practices.